Azure/azure-webjobs-sdk/CONTRIBUTING.md

 ## Development Workflow

-We actively develop in the master branch.
-This means that all pull requests by contributors need to be developed and submitted to the master branch.
+We actively develop in the dev branch which currently corresponds to WebJobs 3.x .
+This means that all pull requests by contributors need to be developed and submitted to the dev branch.

 When we ship a new release of the SDK, we create a tag for it.

+## Building and Running Tests

+For details on development prereqs and running tests see [here](https://github.com/Azure/azure-webjobs-sdk/wiki/Development).

 ## Submitting Pull Requests